radius-project/radius/docs/content/contributing/contributing-code/contributing-code-first-commit/first-commit-03-working-on-cli/index.md

 ---
 type: docs
-title: "Your first commit: working on the CLI"
+title: "Your first commit: Working on the CLI"
 linkTitle: "Working on the CLI"
 description: Try out updating and running the Radius CLI
 weight: 80